Starz Inc.: Acquisition by Lionsgate

 On February 11, 2015, John C. Malone, the majority shareholder in both Starz and its former parent company Liberty Media, swapped a 4.5% stake with 14.5% of the voting power in Starz Inc. for 3.4% of shares in film and television entertainment company Lionsgate while joining the company's board of directors.
 Fourteen days later, Starz CEO Chris Albrecht hinted a possible merger with Lionsgate.

 On November 10, 2015, Malone's two other companies, Liberty Global and Discovery Communications, made a joint investment of $195–400 million in Lionsgate and acquired a 3.4% stake in the company.

 On June 30, 2016, Lionsgate agreed to acquire Starz Inc. for $4.4 billion in cash and stock.
 As part of the acquisition by Lionsgate, Starz Inc.'s home entertainment business have been subsumed into Lionsgate's Worldwide Home Entertainment division, as well as Starz Inc.'s Worldwide TV distribution group being similarly combined.
 On December 8, 2016, the deal was finalized thus making Starz a subsidiary of Lionsgate.

 In August 2023, Lionsgate announced it would be exiting Latin America before spinning off Starz into its own company.

 In November 2023, Lionsgate announced the spinoff of its film and television assets into its own separate publicly traded company.
 The new company, Lionsgate Studios, would be founded on May 14, 2024.
 As a result, Lionsgate announced that Starz would be laying off 10% of its work force, and exiting the television markets in both the UK and Australia by the end of 2023.

 In 2024, Lionsgate would change its name to Starz Entertainment to distinguish itself from Lionsgate Studios.

+Proposed acquisition of Starz Inc. by Allen Media Group

+On March 6, 2026, Byron Allen, owner of Allen Media Group, acquired a 11% stake in Starz, paying $25 million for 1.8 million shares in the entertainment company.